What to Know about Multisystem Inflammatory Syndrome in Children (MIS-C), associated with COVID-19

 Parents and guardians in Pennsylvania are encouraged to become familiar with the signs and symptoms of Multisystem Inflammatory Syndrome in children (MIS-C).
 Medical care from a healthcare provider is recommended for all children showing signs of MIS-C as the condition can be serious, even life-threatening.

-MIS-C is a condition associated with COVID-19 where different body parts can be harmed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
+MIS-C is a condition associated with SARS-CoV-2, the virus that causes COVID-19 in which different body parts can be harmed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
 If detected early, the condition is treatable.

-MIS-C symptoms usually appear 2-6 weeks after your child tests positive for COVID-19 (with or without having symptoms) or has been around someone that had COVID-19.
-If your child has an ongoing fever PLUS more than one of the following: stomach pain, diarrhea, vomiting, skin rash, bloodshot eyes, dizziness and/or lightheadedness; seek medical attention.
+MIS-C symptoms usually appear 2-6 weeks after your child has been infected with SARS-CoV-2 (with or without having symptoms) or has been around someone that had COVID-19.
+Seek medical attention if your child has an ongoing fever PLUS more than one of the following: stomach pain, diarrhea, vomiting, skin rash, bloodshot eyes, dizziness and/or lightheadedness.

 If you know that your child had COVID-19 or was around someone else who had COVID-19, and your child develops fevers a few weeks later, or if something about your child doesn't seem quite right, trust your instincts and contact a healthcare provider.